opencoweb/coweb/docs/python/container.rst

    .. attribute:: serviceLauncherClass

       Subclass of :class:`coweb.service.ServiceLauncherBase` to use for launching service bots in sessions.
-Defaults to :mod:`coweb.service.ProcessLauncher` which runs bots as child processes with arguments `sandbox = 'nobody'` and `botPaths = self.cowebBotLocalPaths` for per session instances.
+Defaults to a 2-tuple with class :mod:`coweb.service.ProcessLauncher` and dictionary `{sandbox : 'nobody', botPaths : self.cowebBotLocalPaths}`.

+      Other available implementations of :class:`coweb.service.ServiceLauncherBase` include:

+         * :class:`coweb.service.ObjectLauncher` supporting the direct import of Python bots into the coweb server process

+      New service launchers can be created by subclassing :class:`coweb.service.ServiceLauncherBase`.

+      This attribute may also be set to a lone class reference if the class requires no keyword arguments upon instantiation.

    .. attribute:: serviceManagerClass

       Subclass of :class:`coweb.service.ServiceManagerBase` to use for launching service bots in sessions.
 Defaults to :mod:`coweb.service.BayeuxServiceManager` which enables Bayeux over WebSocket communication with bots.

+      Other available implementations of :class:`coweb.service.ServiceManagerBase` include:

+         * :class:`coweb.service.ObjectServiceManager` supporting direct instantiation and direct method invocation on bots imported into the coweb server process

+      New service launchers can be created by subclassing :class:`coweb.service.ServiceManagerBase`.

+      This attribute may also be set to a 2-tuple with the class reference as the first element and a dictionary to be passed as keyword arguments to the class constructor as the second.

    .. attribute:: webAdminUrl